h41ku/pass-it/README.md

 # pass-it

-This package contains functions which helps to pass some data to browser or suggest download it as file.
+This package contains a function, which helps to pass some data to browser or suggest download it as file.

 ## Install